Vedic Influence in Muslim countries

 Valley and later in Media and Persia.
 But their subjects were non-Aryan

-script for their official correspondence, and apparently acknowledged
+Babylonian script for their official correspondence, and apparently

-Sanskrit and Avestan show that in ancient times, Indian Aryans and Iranians
+in Sanskrit and Avestan show that in ancient times, Indian Aryans

-lived together.
-They were also one people, and he gives the evidence
+and Iranians lived together.
+They were also one people, and he gives

-of Avestic Gathas and Rig Veda mantras that were very similar and at
+the evidence of Avestic Gathas and Rig Veda mantras that were very

 He